bodziosamolot/sourceGenerators/article.md

 - List of interfaces this type implements,
 - If it is static.

-This is just a minor part of all things we can learn about the associated code element.
-With semantic analysis see our constructs not in isolation like in the case of Syntax Trees but in a broader context.
+This is just a minor part of all the information we can get about the associated code element.
+With semantic analysis we see our constructs not in isolation like in the case of Syntax Trees but in a broader landscape.
 This context can be imagined as a compilation unit: an assembly or a project in our solution.
 So in other
 words: Compilation can be understood as a bunch of Syntax Trees stuck together with added metadata.

 ## Analyzers

+We can use all of that information in various ways.
 Source generators are the topic of this article.
 If we want to build a knowledge base to work with them it is worth mentioning the mechanism they are derived from.
 Namely: analyzers.
 They use the same concepts of Syntax Trees and Compilation to inspect the code.
-They allow to report Diagnostics through the user of [DiagnosticAnalyzer](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.diagnostics.diagnosticanalyzer?view=roslyn-dotnet-4.1.0).
+They allow to report Diagnostics through the use of [DiagnosticAnalyzer](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.diagnostics.diagnosticanalyzer?view=roslyn-dotnet-4.1.0).
 Diagnostics are those very helpful squiggles that we get in our IDE everytime we do something fishy.
 The other helpful feature of the IDE enabled by Analyzers are Code Fixes.
 They are implemented with [CodeFixProvider](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.codefixes.codefixprovider?view=roslyn-dotnet-4.1.0) which allows us to get useful suggestions on how to fix problems.
+A Source Generator is an unusual Analyzer which apart from inspecting code, produces it based on the results of that inspection.

 ## Types of Source Generators